 The final of this crescent Venus tracking was so spectacular because I could spot it even on June 1, just 47 hours before its inferior conjunction.
 The planet, with only 0,1% illumination was barely visible.
-I couldn’t manage with 1200mm unfortunately, as an object was too low above the horizon and moved quickly away from the frame.
+I couldn’t manage with 1200mm, unfortunately, as an object was too low above the horizon and moved quickly away from the frame.
 Venus was visible from 300mm upwards.
 The range of 300-400mm was the best this time.
 I wish I could try more, but the distant cirrostratus and altostratus clouds cut down about 1,5 degrees of the sky.
-Anyhow, I am glad, that Venus was visible for me on June 1 (Pic.
+Anyhow, I am glad, that Venus was visible to me on June 1 (Pic.
 28 – 32).

 To summarize my Venus chasing before the 2020 inferior conjunction I’ve made an image group below, which displays how the crescent changes throughout the last days before the conjunction.
 Each image was cropped from 1200mm except for June 1, which was magnified over 2x from 500mm (Pic.
 33).

 I am happy with my observations, despite their quite poor quality.
 The TC-2001 teleconverter attached to Sigma 150-600mm DG OS HSM Contemporary lens isn’t the best item for astrophotography, which the following article is going to be about.
 However good enough to detect the bright object as Venus is in possibly the less favorable conditions like occurred just before its disappearance on June 1.
-On the contrary to my amateur approaching, I would like to show some results from professionalists.
+Contrary to my amateur approach, I would like to show some results from professionalists.
 They were able to capture a beautiful “annular phase” of Venus.

-The most unique observation could be the Venus passing the solar prominence.
+The most unique observation could be Venus passing solar prominence.
 We could watch it with h-alpha filters.
 Unfortunately, solar activity was quite low at this time.
-The prominences were visible, but not at this side, where the Venus was located (Pic.
+The prominences were visible, but not at this side, where Venus was located (Pic.
 42).